Graycemuthui/Toolhub-Records-Management/README.md

 # Toolhub Records Management

-This is a collection of tools for managing records in the Toolhub.
+This is a management tool that is used to store records.
+It holds the total number of records, edited records and missing records.
+One can be able to search for a tool by name and the data has also been represented with a pie chart.
+It consists of a Homepage, Dashboard and Leaderboard.

 ## Built With